About University at Albany:

-The Department of Public Administration & Policy at the University at Albany's Rockefeller College of Public Affairs & Policy invites applications for a full-time, tenure-track Public Management position at the rank of Assistant Professor beginning fall 2018.
-Candidates must be strongly committed to excellence in scholarly research and should be effective teachers.
+The Department of Public Administration and Policy at the University at Albany’s Rockefeller College of Public Affairs and Policy invites applications for a full-time, tenure-track position at the rank of Assistant or Associate Professor beginning fall 2020.
+Applicants must possess a specialization in public budgeting, public finance, and /or public financial management.
+The ideal candidates must be committed to excellence in scholarly research and should be effective teachers.
 Faculty in Rockefeller College are expected to pursue an active research program, teach and supervise undergraduate and graduate students, and engage in service activities.

-We welcome applications from candidates engaged in high-quality public management research and who employ a variety of methodological approaches.
+We welcome applications from candidates engaged in high-quality research and who employ a variety of methodological approaches.
 Applicants must have a research agenda that demonstrates a substantial, on-going interest in government and the public sector.
-Candidates conducting research on public sector collaboration, contracting, organizational behavior and theory, performance management, or strategic management are especially encouraged to apply.

-•Applicants must have a trajectory that suggests a tenurable research record is likely.
+- A trajectory that suggests a tenurable research record

-•Applicants must have the ability to work with a culturally diverse population.
+- Applicants must address in their applications their ability to work with culturally diverse populations

-Professional Rank and Salary Range: Assistant Professor; salary competitive and commensurate with experience and qualifications
+Salary Range: Salary will be commensurate with the candidate’s experience and qualifications

 Pursuant to Executive Order 161, no State entity, as defined by the Executive Order, is permitted to ask, or mandate, in any form, that an applicant for employment provide his or her current compensation, or any prior compensation history, until such time as the applicant is extended a conditional offer of employment with compensation.
 If such information has been requested from you before such time, please contact the Governor’s Office of Employee Relations at (518) 474-6988 or via email at email@example.com